 On the first night of every Requirements Analysis course I teach at Georgetown University, I ask my students to discuss why technology projects sometimes fail.
 Over time, we’ve identified seven common causes of project failure.

-Before you start a project, review this list so you know what risks to minimize and problems to anticipate.
+Before you start a project, we suggest reviewing this list so that you know what risks to minimize and problems to anticipate.

 Why IT Projects Fail

 You know what happens when a couple doesn’t communicate well with each other.
 Things get ugly.
 Fast.